oselvar/noflare/README.md

 Noflare is a a drop-in replacement for selected Cloudflare Workers features that makes it easier to test Cloudflare Worker applications.

-Noflare does not use a local wrangler session and does not depend on the Cloudflare runtime.
+Noflare does not use a local wrangler/miniflare session and does not depend on the Cloudflare runtime.

 ## Motivation

 The library was created to make Cloudflare Workflows easier to test.
+In particular:

+* Idempotency
+* Pause/Resume of workflows (not implemented in wrangler/miniflare)

 ## Workflows